About the Data

 GOGEL relies on a variety of data sources.
 The information on current oil & gas production, production percentages and upstream expansion is based on quantitative data obtained from Rystad Energy.
 The other part of the upstream data is based on company data sources, like annual reports, financial statements and investor presentations.
 In some cases, we also use information from government agencies or stock exchanges.

-The midstream and gas-fired power segments of GOGEL rely on information sourced from Global Energy Monitor (GEM) to identify expansion projects.
-Company and government sources are used to attribute ownership to expansion projects.
+The midstream and power segments of GOGEL use company and government sources as well as information from Global Energy Monitor (GEM) to identify and attribute ownership to expansion projects.

 The descriptions of the Reputational Risk projects rely on different sources, like NGO reports, independent research institutions, reliable news outlets and information from partner organizations.